-Categories: "Drawings and Stuff" or "Uni work"
+Categories: "Drawings and Stuff"

 After finding out we will be able to get changeable characters in our game, thanks to our programmer.
 The heavy character got rigged quickly so that animating could start being carried out.